2025-present · Doorpass

 Residential real estate access still depends on a strange little ritual: hide a key near the house, let authorized people find it, and hope the system around it holds.
 It holds until it doesn't.
 The lockbox is in the wrong place, the code fails, the agent can't get a signal, and the seller never has a useful sense of who entered the home or when.
 Meanwhile a buyer's agent is standing at the door with clients behind them, negotiating with a piece of aging access infrastructure.

 Doorpass treats the showing differently.
 Instead of access as a shared secret, access becomes a permissioned event: someone requests it, someone approves it, the agent arrives, the door unlocks, and the system records what happened.
-That shift changed the design problem: the work became designing a clean handoff between people who don't all trust each other yet.
+That shift changed the design problem: the work became designing a clean handoff between people who don't know or trust each other.

 The Doorpass access flow.